GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Looting
 - deconstructing gear set pieces gives blue materials
-- looting is proximity based, so wait for others to be close (when you can see their icon) before opening crates
+- looting is proximity-based, so wait for others to be close (when you can see their icon) before opening crates
-- you can share any loot or the content of rewarded/claimed caches with whoever was in your group when you obtained (not opened) said cache/loot, however you can't share loot/caches that have been crafted/purchased
+- you can share any loot or the content of rewarded/claimed caches with whoever was in your group when you obtained (not opened) said cache/loot, however, you can't share loot/caches that have been crafted/purchased
 - you can get DZ exclusive items from DZ caches, Conflict caches and Named Item caches
 - avoid sharing items near loot piles as it's common for someone to deconstruct an entire pile
 - try to loot from cover whenever possible to minimize exposure